benmcgarvey/benmcgarvey.com/src/content/the-first-post.md

 date: 2019-09-04T02:00:00+10:00
 edited: 2019-11-28T00:48:00+10:00
 draft: false
+metaDescription: Why should you start a blog as a Software Engineer?
+It's a place to practice your skills and learn about new technologies.
+Get started now!
 ---

 Welcome to the first post in my Blog!

 ## Why start a blog?

 I want to start a blog because I want to have a place to call my own on the internet.
 A place where I can do whatever I like.
 It's a place to share things I've learnt, things I've done or things that I think are interesting.
 In a longer and more flexible format than a twitter account.

 As an engineer a handmade blog is especially exciting because it's something which I can craft using the skills of my trade.
 It's sort of like a personal workshop.
 It's a place where I can practice my craft, hone my skills, or experiment and try out new things.
 There are no consequences, no customers, no deadlines.